fxfactorial/podge/README.md

 ## Requests

-Simple HTTP only requests, HTTPs will be added later
+Simple HTTP only requests will work, HTTPs will be added later but you can still try HTTPS based requests.

 ```ocaml
 let () =